The House of Belonging

 She glanced to the dollhouse, waiting for him to follow her gaze.

-“So … will you?”
-A question in the form of a request.
+“And you said you’d give your life … so … will you?”
+A request in the form of a question.

 Will you live another life?
 Live with the stares and hatred of a few, to do good for many?
-Earn your second chance?
+Will you do the work?
+Earn the opportunity to make it up to those that believe in you?

 Maybe he could.

-Maybe it was time to pay some debts.
+Maybe it was finally time to pay some debts.

 For Mouse, for Vincent, Father, Rebecca … even Winslow, he’d take a few more hesitant steps in the dark.

-“We should go,” Rebecca stated and expectantly pulled on his hand towards the exit.
+“We should go,” Rebecca stated and pulled him towards the exit, expectant.

 “No,” he said automatically.
-“I usually don’t go to the hall when—”
+“I usually don’t go to the hall when other people are around.
+They—”

 But thumping footsteps in the corridor cut his protest short.

-Vincent turned into view, pulling back suddenly as if he’d been running.
+Vincent turned into view, pulling back, as if he’d been running and came on a sight he didn’t expect.

-“Cullen, you’re still here.
-Good,” he began, not even winded.
+“Cullen?” he began, not even winded … and went on as if nothing amazing hadn’t just happened.
 “We were hoping you would join a meeting in Father’s chamber to discuss the stairs.”

 “We’re at an impasse,” Vincent explained.